 - If agent downtime is not a concern, use the following steps to unload the AMF kernel driver: - Stop the agents that are registered with the AMF kernel driver.
-The amfstat command output lists the agents that are registered with AMF under the Registered Reapers section. - See the amfstat manual page. - Stop the AMF kernel driver.
-See "To stop the AMF kernel driver" on page 189. - Start the agents. - 2 If you want minimum downtime of the agents, use the following steps to unload the AMF kernel driver: - Run the following command to disable the AMF driver even if agents are still registered with it. - # amfconfig -Uof - Stop the AMF kernel driver.
+The amfstat command output lists the agents that are registered with AMF under the Registered Reapers section.
+See the amfstat manual page. - On Solaris 11, set the value of the AMF_DISABLE variable to 1 in the following file (before stopping the AMF kernel driver): - # /etc/default/amf